foz/foz.github.com/javascript-notes.md

 ## Good Tools

-[Firebug](http://getfirebug.com/) makes js development much easier.
-[FireQuery](http://firequery.binaryage.com/) makes jQuery development rock.
+[Firebug](http://getfirebug.com/) and [FireQuery](http://firequery.binaryage.com/) are great for jQuery development.
+You can see events attached to the DOM, along with data values.

 ## Plugins

 Some of my very favorite jQuery plugins:
+_(note: some of these are quite old)_

 * [facebox](http://chriswanstrath.com/facebox/) - a lightbox plugin that looks and works like the Facebook site does.
 Has a really nice API and callback/event hooks.
 From the genius/madness of Chris Wanstrath.
 * [FullCalendar](http://arshaw.com/fullcalendar/) - the mother of all calendar plugins, day/week/month, editing, remote json, timezones, the works.